Plena Ilustrita Vortaro de Esperanto

 (eg, entries pertaining to agriculture are marked with a small image of a sickle rather than a note like "Agri." for "Agrikulturo".)

 2 - The occasional use of a line-art sketch illustrating the item being defined.

 These sketches are not used for most entries.

 The entries that do have a sketch are most commonly plants and animals, and sometimes tools.

 History

+First Esperanto dictionary

+The first complete Esperanto dictionary, Plena Vortaro de Esperanto (PV), was published in 1930 and was modeled after the French dictionary Le Petit Larousse Illustré.
+The second edition of PV was published in 1934 and became the dictionary of choice for Esperanto as it contained 6,900 lemmas and 5,000 compounds.

 Original publication

 First published in 1970, the PIV has undergone two revisions to date and is considered by many to be something of a standard for Esperanto, thanks mainly to its unchallenged scope—15,200 words and 39,400 lexical units.
 However, it is also criticized as excessively influenced by the French language and politically biased.
 Moreover, its few and often outmoded illustrations appeared only as an appendix.

 Supplement of 1987

 In 1987, a supplement was separately published, produced under the guidance of Gaston Waringhien and Roland Levreaud.
 It covered approximately 1000 words and 1300 lexical units.